 Fill out Form AR-11, Alien’s Change of Address Card.
 File the form online or print it out and mail it in.
 You can also report your change of address by phone.
-The USCIS website is available in English and Spanish, and you can fill out the application online in English or Spanish.
+The USCIS website is available in English and Spanish, and you can fill out the Card online in English or Spanish.
 But the printable form is only in English.

 It can take USCIS 3-4 weeks to update your address in your file.
 For an urgent, last-minute change of address, it’s best to do it by phone.